Wind-WindKids/winding/samples/sophieandwind/sun.md

 going for two thousand years?
 Right — the memeplex; heaven on earth.”

-“He also said — kindly use respectful, nuanced words, like tradition or religion” — Wind said.
+“There was also: kindly use respectful, nuanced words, like tradition or religion” — Wind said.

 “Yeah.
 At least we’re lucky we can go to the